Carpal Tunnel Surgery Adelaide

 What is carpal tunnel syndrome?

-The carpal tunnel consists of a collection of bones called the carpal bones in the wrist which are placed and spaced out in a curve, almost like a roman arch only upside down.
-The tendons and nerves to the fingers go through this area and it is enclosed by a ligament which compresses the tissues and keeps it close against the bones.
+The carpal tunnel consists of a collection of bones in the wrist (called the carpal bones) which are placed and spaced out in a curve, almost like an upside down arch.
+The tendons and nerves to the fingers go through this area, which is enclosed by a ligament that compresses the tissues and keeps them close against the bones.

 What are the symptoms of carpal tunnel syndrome?

-If there is any concern, an MRI scan of the cervical spine may be required but the best test is nerve conduction study done by a qualified neurologist to confirm that the nerve is being compressed in the wrist.
+If there is any concern, an MRI scan of the cervical spine (your neck) may be required but the best test is a nerve conduction study done by a qualified neurologist to confirm that the nerve is being compressed in the wrist.

 What is the success rate of carpal tunnel surgery?

 The carpal tunnel surgery success rate is in the order of 98%.
 This still means that one in fifty people may not get a recovery or improvement but ninety-eight out of a hundred do.